 The Plan and Trust's financial statements are prepared using the accrual basis of accounting.
 The Authority's contributions to the Plan and Trust are recognized in the period that the contributions are due.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the plan.

-Investments are reported at fair value, as indicated by quoted market prices as of December 31, 2017.
-Shares of mutual funds are valued at the net asset value of the shares held by the Plan and Trust at December 31, 2017.
+Investments are reported at fair value.
+Shares of mutual funds are valued at the net asset value of the shares held by the Plan and Trust at December 31, 2018.